-1. FUN: Kids get to have real life fun: Most camps focus on creating pleasurable experiences for children.
+1. FUN: Kids get to have real-life fun: Most camps focus on creating pleasurable experiences for children.
 The day is often filled with a range of activities, designed to stimulate children in a variety of ways.

 3. GROWTH: Kids usually get to learn something: Many camps not only provide exposure to traditional activities, but kids get an opportunity to learn new skills.
 They experience new activities and engage in events that they may have backed away from in the past.

 4. FRESH START: Kids show up without a history: One of the real advantages for children is that they show up at summer camp without a real history.
 Even if they are known from last year, that memory is often distant.
-So, whether they have been a star, or the classroom geek, no one really knows that.
-It is an opportunity to start over, experience a new set of friends and redefine how they will be with their peers.
+So, whether they have been a star or the classroom geek, no one really knows that.
+It is an opportunity to start over, experience a new set of friends, and redefine how they will be with their peers.

 5. INDEPENDENCE: Children feel a sense of independence: As a parent, you inevitably make many decisions to nurture independence.
 Summer camp can be a remarkably powerful voice of support for their sense of independence.
 They rarely spend extended time apart from parental guidance.
 Summer camp can be an entirely new, life-changing situation.

 6. PREPARATION: A word of caution: Kids need to be prepared for such a transition.
-If children have never spent extensive time away from parents, summer camp is not the time to simply force them to do it.
+If children have never spent extensive time away from their parents, summer camp is not the time to simply force them to do it.
 Parents need to provide children with a gradually evolving set of experiences that teaches them that “you are OK” even if Mom and Dad are not around.

-I suggest that you spend a few weekends away, later leading to full weeks for Mom and Dad go on vacation and the children stay with relatives.
+I suggest that you spend a few weekends away, later leading to full weeks for Mom and Dad to go on vacation and the children to stay with relatives.
 These short breaks are great learning experiences for children.